AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 `gprname` will attempt to
 find all the compilation units in files that follow at least one of the naming patterns.
-To find these compilation units, `gprname` will use the GNAT compiler in syntax-check-only mode on all regular files.
+To find Ada compilation units, `gprname` will use the GNAT compiler in syntax-check-only mode on all regular files.